 This particular example is finished as bright polished alloy and was supplied with a box of BBs, a cleaning rod, spare diaphragms, an adjustable rear sight which would be pushed into the magazine plug and an instruction manual.
 It may have originally been supplied with a metal spinning target.
 The pistol was also available in black and I have read that purple anodised models may also have been sold.
 Later French PNEUMA-TIR models were also produced in various transparent coloured plastic and supplied in cardboard boxes with polystyrene inserts along with a tube of BBs.

 Certainly, the PNEUMA-TIR 500 could be purchased as a carbine model.
-The basic pistol was exactly the same however it was supplied in a longer cardboard box along with a wire shoulder stock and longer barrel.
+The basic pistol was exactly the same however it was supplied in a long cardboard box along with a wire shoulder stock and a longer barrel.
 An absolutely stunning example sold at Rock Island Auction on December 5th 2014 for $1,495 plus auction fees!
 Later PNEUMA-TIR carbine models were sold in cardboard boxes with polystyrene inserts and a plastic shoulder stock with extended removable barrels.
 The barrels simply screwed into the muzzle replacing the plastic muzzle and barrel locating cap.
-The carbine barrel and shoulder stock was also available as an optional purchase.
+The carbine barrel and shoulder stock were also available as an optional purchase.